 It all started when we were asked to design the world’s most energy efficient vaping device.
 Those of you who’ve met us will know how much we love a challenge, and this was certainly challenging.
 The device needed a large power capacity, the ability to rapidly heat up ‘on demand’, and be quickly and easily rechargeable.
 We knew there was no off-the-shelf solution, so we created one by combining a smart battery pack of our own design with an internal heat recovery system.
 We’re thrilled that the device has triggered a true paradigm shift in energy use within the category.

 This year we’ve also created new agricultural equipment that runs on hybrid power.
-The design not only means the product out-performs competitors on energy-efficiency by miles, it also brings commercial gains by getting the work done much faster.
+The design not only means the product out-performs competitors on energy-efficiency by miles, but it also brings commercial gains by getting the work done much faster.